 Alan choreographed his first piece "excerpts of citation without context" in 2004, a solo dealing with the over-exposure of information in modern day society based on Jean Beudrillard's essay "Ecran Totale", (Screened Out).

 By 2006 he’d already established his own company winter guests - a multidisciplinary company bringing together actors, dancers, writers, set designers and technicians, touring theatrical works in English for the international stage.
 Since 2009 his plays for winter guests has been written and developed together with British playwright and director Andrew Wale.

 Whether it's theatre, dance or film, Alan's works have a highly emotional and dramatic drive.
 His choreographic language is complex and technically challenging.
 His works are informed by the world around him which allows him to draw inspiration from a myriad of sources including high art and popular culture as well as personal conversations and experiences - always in pursuit of a sincere and human expression.

 Alan has won several awards, both for his choreographic works as well as his theatre productions.
 His a six hour long play “Coelacanth”, (co-written with Andrew Wale), won him the prestigious HEDDA Award, (Norwegian Theatre Awards), for Best Original Play, as well as three other nominations including Best Director and Best Play.

-As Artist in Residence with the Norwegian National Opera and Ballet, Alan is given the space and freedom for himself and his company winter guests, to make groundbreaking theatre and dance performances in the stunning new Norwegian Opera House.
+As associated artist at the Oslo Opera House since 2013, Alan is given the space and freedom for himself, and his company winter guests, to make groundbreaking theatre and dance performances in the stunning new Norwegian Opera House.
 Alan was awarded the 2018 Wilhelmsens Opera og Ballettpris Award for challenging the traditional opera and ballet context with his original theatre works.